 400 mg once daily

-Didanosine in Combination with Tenofovir Disoproxil Fumarate (Tenofovir):
+Pediatric/Adolescent Dose of Didanosine when Combined with Tenofovir Disoproxil Fumarate (Tenofovir):

 No data on this combination in children or adolescents aged <18 years, but decrease in didanosine dose is recommended as in adults.